kestra-io/docs/content/blogs/2024-10-DD-workflow-tools-comparison.md

 - **Python-centric**: Prefect, like Airflow, is also Python-centric, which means teams that are not familiar with Python may find it challenging to use.
 Again, this might be a benefit if your tech stack is primarily Python based.

 ## Why Kestra Stands Out
-Let's now explore the aspects where Kestra excels beyond what Airflow and Prefect offer.
+Let's now explore the aspects that make Kestra stand out.

 ### Unified Development and Deployment Platform
 Kestra provides a unified platform that streamlines the entire workflow lifecycle — from design and testing to deployment and monitoring — within a single, cohesive environment.
 This integrated approach allows teams to: